 12:15pm, Sie Complex 1150 (formerly Sié150)

-This talk will present current efforts of the Geneva Centre for the Democratic Control of Armed Forces' (DCAF) Public-Private Partnerships Division to support effective, on-the-ground implementation of the Voluntary Principles on Security and Human Rights and the International Code of Conduct for Private Security Service Providers.
-It will also consider more broadly the contribution of these and similar efforts to the global policy process.
+This talk presented current efforts of the Geneva Centre for the Democratic Control of Armed Forces' (DCAF) Public-Private Partnerships Division to support effective, on-the-ground implementation of the Voluntary Principles on Security and Human Rights and the International Code of Conduct for Private Security Service Providers.
+It also considered more broadly the contribution of these and similar efforts to the global policy process.

-This event is co-sponsored by the Daniels College of Business.
+This event was co-sponsored by the Daniels College of Business.

 The New Faces of Human Rights: Google as Government and Newmont as a Transnational Norm Entrepreneur